rl-language/rlc/docs/gym_tutorial.md

     env.print()
     print(env.current_score)
 ```

-which prints a array where each i-th element in the total score of player i.
-Youn can see it prints that player0 played rock, player1 played scizzors, and thus player0 returns are 1.0
+This prints an array where the *i*-th element represents the total score of player *i*.
+In the example, player 0 plays rock, player 1 plays scissors, and player 0 receives a score of 1.0:

 ```
 {resume_index: -1, g1: rock, g2: scizzor}
 [1.0]
 ```

-You can as well query for the score value obtianed in the last step, instead of the global one.
+You can also query the score obtained in the most recent step, instead of the cumulative score:

 ```python
 with compile(["./rockpaperscizzor.rl"]) as program: